Light/Dark

 Nor will I lie down on my side —

-Until the dart of craving is pulled out.
+Until the dart of craving is plucked.

-224See my energy and effort
+224See my energy and vigor

 I’ve attained the three knowledges,